yaqoubhassan/fullstack-pet-shop-task/README.md

     ```bash
     npm run dev
     ```
-For the frontend application, copy the url generate from `php artisan serve` command and paste it in a browser.
+For the frontend application, copy the url generated from `php artisan serve` command and paste it in a browser.

 ## API docs
 To access and test the API endpoints, paste this url in the browser `{{ baseurl }}/api/documentation`